 Subsequently, the study findings revealed a significant increase in bare soil and built-up areas in the Mjini Magharibi region.
 The estimated area of this LULC category increased from 1,981.44 ha in 1994 to 3,406.14 ha in 2024, showing potential urban expansion or land degradation.
 The study results imply that there have been some new developments in the Mjini Magharibi region over the past three decades, including developing infrastructures such as touristic resorts and other facilities.
-Past studies have indicated that sea area edges such as shorelines, beaches, and other nearby interfaces are usually under intense development pressure, attracting populations, tourists, and investments (Burger et al., 2017).
+Past studies have indicated that sea area edges such as shorelines, beaches, and other nearby interfaces usually under are development pressure, attracting populations, tourists, and investments (Burger et al., 2017).
 In Muara Gembong in Indonesia, significant changes have been observed along the shorelines due to coastal erosion and subsequent land use conversions (Sofue et al., 2025).
-Similarly, the rapid urban expansion of the Mjini Magharibi region has placed unprecedented pressure on its natural resources, including its pristine beaches, mangrove area in Maruhubi ward, and diverse marine life along Mjini Magharibi.
+Similarly, the rapid urban expansion of the Mjini Magharibi region has placed unprecedented pressure on its natural resources, including its pristine beaches, mangrove area in Maruhubi ward, and diverse marine life.
+Apart from Mjini Magharibi, area of construction land from 1990 to 2020 has been reported to increase by 2.61 times along the coast in Jiangsu Province, China (Zhai, and Pu, 2025).